 That’s right, there are 38 times more Java positions than VBScript based on the results from Washington, D.C., and this disparity will only increase over time.

-Nobody is checking for VBScript jobs, but this is conveying the death of the single language that supports the whole tool…
+Nobody is looking for VBScript jobs, that’s true.
+But this image conveys the immanent death of the single language that supports the whole tool…

 Here is the deal: